-For step-by-step instructions on how to generate your own Facebook Pixel, click here.
+View Facebook’s step-by-step instructions on how to generate your own Facebook Pixel.

-Crazy Egg is a heatmapping tool that allows you to see exactly where your web visitors are clicking or not clicking on your page.
+Crazy Egg is a heat-mapping tool that allows you to see exactly where your web visitors are clicking or not clicking on your page.
 The tool generates screenshots of your web pages and then tracks how your visitors interact with your site.
-It tracks where they are clicking, how far they travel down the page, at what point they stop scrolling and more.
-Crazy egg is a great tool to track which elements of your pages are working and if any changes you made are effective.
-Crazy Egg is able to track the interactions of your web visitors through the tracking script that you put on your web page.
-Without it, the tool will not be able to access the information it needs to heatmap your site.
+It tracks where they are clicking, how far they travel down the page, at what point they stop scrolling, and more.

-For detailed instructions on how to generate your Google Remarketing code, check out this article.
+Here are detailed instructions on how to generate your Google Remarketing

 How to Add Tracking Scripts to Your Page